rexpie/rexpie.github.io/_posts/2015-11-23-Localizing-Blockly.md

 pip install polib
 ```

+You might wonder,
 > But how do we dynamically choose which file should we use for
 translation?

-Luckly, WKWebView has the `navigation.language` property that we
+Luckly, WKwebView has the `navigation.language` property that we
 can use.
 We can add this snippet to the translation file:

 ```